As many as 10,800 U.S. troops — 1,000 more than originally planned — will remain in Afghanistan in the New Year.

 The three- to four-month rotations are part of the Army's contribution to the U.S. rebalance to the Asia-Pacific region.
 It also lines up with the Army's regionally aligned forces concept, which aims to commit troops to a specific region of the world to support the geographic combatant commanders.

+In 2015, there will be a major shift in the way the Army sends soldiers to South Korea.
 After almost 50 years in South Korea, the Army will deactivate in 2015 the 2nd Infantry Division's 1st Armored Brigade Combat Team.
 The Iron Brigade, which has its headquarters at Camp Hovey, South Korea, will be replaced by a rotational brigade combat team from the U.S.

 The first rotational brigade to go is 2nd BCT, 1st Cavalry Division, of Fort Hood, Texas, and the 4,600 soldiers are slated to deploy in June.